Fermin-Garcia/EduTrends/README.md

 - Does completing a test prep affect risk category ?

-- H~_0~: There is no correlation between the risk category and individual features.
+- H <sub>0</sub>: There is no correlation between the risk category and individual features.
-- H~a~:There is a correlation between the risk category and individual features.
+- H<sub>0</sub>:There is a correlation between the risk category and individual features.

 # Project Plan